 Read all about

-These are just a few of the original tunes I've recorded over the past few years.
+Below are some of the original tunes I've recorded over the past few years.
 Most of these pieces are instrumental only, and I performed all the parts except as noted.
-Click an MP3 logo at the left to play them.
-I also did a bunch of Holiday tunes in 2004 HERE.
+Click an MP3 logo or web link at the left to play them.
+I also did a collection of Holiday tunes in 2004 HERE.

 For those interested, my studio equipment is listed at the bottom of this page.